-- Become more observant of the world and more attuned to one's place in it. - Introduce students to various qualitative research methodologies, tools for field-based research, and their application. - Introduce students to the problematic power dynamics in research (academic research's histories of exploitation); and consider ethics and responsibilities in field research. - Engage in non-individualistic modes of research and fieldwork support. - Introduce students to research proposal formulation and writing. - Assemble research into a presentable format for contributing knowledge to the wider literature.
+- To become more observant of the world and more attuned to one's place in it. - To introduce students to various qualitative research methodologies, tools for field-based research, and their application. - To introduce students to the problematic power dynamics in research (academic research's histories of exploitation); and consider ethics and responsibilities in field research.

+- To engage in non-individualistic modes of research and fieldwork support. - To introduce students to research proposal formulation and writing. - To assemble research into a presentable format for contributing knowledge to the wider literature.